NordicSemiconductor/asset-tracker-cloud-memfault-azure-js/features/ForwardChunks.feature.md

 > A typical base64 encoded message is
 > `CAKnAgEDAQpqbnJmOTFucy1mdwlsMC4wLjErODIxOWRlBmh0aGluZ3k5MQtGghneFTnxBKEBjxoAA60jAAAAABkLBQAaABGUABQAAAcAABnr9tXZ`

-When the device publishes this message to the topic `${deviceId}/memfault/my-projectKey`
+When the device publishes this event with the properties `memfault&projectKey=my-projectKey`

 ```
 <chunk data>